-Head to the farmer’s market this time of year, and you’re destined to come home with a bounty of fresh Pacific Northwest-grown produce.
+Head to the farmer’s market in the autumn, and you’re destined to come home with a bounty of fresh Pacific Northwest-grown produce.
 Think kale, pumpkin, apples, beets and pears.
 But once that canvas bag full of beautiful produce reaches your kitchen, you may realize that you have more than you know what to do with.

 Enter: Seasonal smoothies.